 - People like those that cooperate with them towards common goals

 Notice anything interesting about that list?
-There’s not one of those things that listening doesn’t effect!
+There’s not one of those things that listening doesn’t affect!

-- Everyone likes to be listened to (it’s human nature), so listening to them shows them you’re human just like them.
+- Everyone likes to be listened to (it’s human nature) and listening to them shows them you’re human just like them.

 - Everyone likes to feel like they’re important, and active listening pays a compliment to their significance

-- Everyone likes someone who genuinely wants to help, and listening shows them you interest in collaborating to achieve a mutual goal
+- Everyone likes someone who genuinely wants to help, and listening shows them your interest in collaborating to achieve a mutual goal

 That old sales adage really is true: people buy from people they know and like.
-And, this isn’t anything new either…every single one of these things can also be tied back to the golden rule.
+And, this isn’t anything new either…every single one of these things ties back to the golden rule.

-Long story short, just treat people the way you’d want to be treated and you’ll do just fine.
+Long story short, treat people the way you want to be treated and you’ll do just fine.